 Assets, liabilities and off-balance sheet country risk is related to the country which may be considered as the basic country of the customer's business activity.
 If the loan has been granted to a resident of another state, and this collateral is physically located in a country other than the legal entity's country of residence, the country risk is transferred to the country where the collateral is physically located.
-The largest country risk concentration in the Bank's exposure to Ukraine.

-In the 2th quarter of 2019, the Bank was in compliance with the requirements of the Credit Institutions Law with respect to the restriction of large risk exposures and the restriction of exposures to the Bank related persons.
+In the 1st quarter of 2023, the Bank complied with the requirements of the Credit Institutions Law with respect to the restriction of large risk exposures and the restriction of exposures to the Bank related persons.